Idaho State Highway 54

-State Highway 54 (SH-54) is a 15.510 mi state highway in Idaho from SH-41 to near Bayview.
+State Highway 54 (SH-54) is a 15.510 mi state highway in Kootenai County, Idaho, United States, that connects Idaho State Highway 41 (SH-41) in Spirit Lake with Hudson Bay Road and North Main Avenue in Bayview.

 Route description

-SH-54 begins at an intersection with SH-41 in the town of Spirit Lake.
-The route travels east out of the town, passing by Timberlake High School.
-SH-54 enters the city of Athol briefly, intersecting with US 95.
+SH-54 begins at an intersection with SH-41 in the on the southern edge of Spirit Lake.
+The route travels east out of the city, passing by Timberlake High School.
+SH-54 passed through the city of Athol, with a diamond interchange with U.S. Route 95 immediately thereafter.
 At Smylie Boulevard, the road continues east, turning northeast at a circular intersection with Good Hope Road, where it enters Farragut State Park.
 SH-54 continues near Lake Pend Oreille, where it turns north into the town of Bayview.
-The road makes a brief turn to the east before terminating at Main Street on the shores of Scenic Bay.
+The road makes a brief turn to the east before terminating at Hudson Bay Road and North Main Avenue near the shores of Scenic Bay.